 Although Kleine-blob’s voice was monotone to her, Cadence imagined the man enjoyed the praise.

 “I—” Kleine-blob fell silent.
-“I should probably get approval from the captain first…”
+“I should probably get approval from the hauptmann first…”

 Cadence understood the hesitation.
 It wasn’t like she was his actual superior or anything.

 Just as the thought left her mind, a pair of footsteps came up from behind her.
 It was another faceless figure, no different from the ones sitting in front of her.
 Maybe… the hauptmann?

 “What’s going on?” the new blob asked.

 “I just had a spark of brilliance,” Cadence explained.
 “How about I fill a couple of proto-conductors for ya?”
 She gestured to herself.
 “My skill set is pretty rare.
 Heard that only 15% of Transmutationists are internalists like me, so I think havin’ a couple of proto-conductors with my vitae in it’ll help ya in the long run.
 Whatdya say?”